limix/bgen-reader-py/docs/quickstart2.rst

 This software reads the files the same way, but they present different levels of genotype complexity.
-The variant loci of the genotype stored in ``example.bgen`` have the same ploidy equal to two and are all unphased.
+The variant loci of the genotype stored in ``example.bgen`` have the ploidy two and are all unphased.
 The ``haplotypes.bgen`` file stores a phased, diploid genotype.
-Both genotypes stored in ``example.bgen`` and ``haplotypes.bgen`` have the same number of alleles for each loci.
+Both the genotypes stored in ``example.bgen`` and ``haplotypes.bgen`` are biallelic, that is with two alleles at each loci.
-The ``complex.bgen`` file, on the other hand, have different ploidy levels and number of alleles across different variant loci.
+The ``complex.bgen`` file, on the other hand, has varying ploidy levels and alleles numbers across the variant loci.

 .. _unphased_genotype2: